LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 where $\lambda$ is the JND scaling factor to control the strength of the watermark signal.

-\paragraph{The discriminator} $Dis_\theta$ is implemented based on ResNet \cite{he2016deep} and is designed to distinguish between watermarked and non-watermarked images.
-During the training of $Enc_\theta$ and $Dec_\theta$, $Dis_\theta$ is incorporated into an adversarial training scheme to constrain the watermarked images generated by $Enc_\theta$ to be closer to the original images, thereby improving imperceptibility. $I_o$ and $I_E$ are fed into $Dis_\theta$, yielding corresponding outputs $label_o$ and $label_E$.
-These outputs $label_o$ and $label_E$ will be compared against the ground truth to constrain $Dis_\theta$ and $Enc_\theta$'s loss.
+\paragraph{The discriminator} $Dis_\theta$, implemented based on ResNet \cite{he2016deep}, is designed to distinguish between watermarked and non-watermarked images.
+During the training of $Enc_\theta$ and $Dec_\theta$, $Dis_\theta$ is incorporated into an adversarial training scheme to constrain the watermarked images generated by $Enc_\theta$ to be closer to the original images, thereby improving imperceptibility. $I_o$ and $I_{Wm}$ are fed into $Dis_\theta$, yielding corresponding outputs $label_o$ and $label_{Wm}$.
+These outputs $label_o$ and $label_{Wm}$ will be compared against the ground truth to constrain $Dis_\theta$ and $Enc_\theta$'s loss.

-\paragraph{The noise layer} $N$ is designed to enhance watermarked images in real time during the training of $Enc_\theta$ and $Dec_\theta$, thereby improving the robustness of $Dec_\theta$.
-Compared to noise layers in prior watermarking methods \cite{hidden, wang2024must, wam}, we incorporate two additional types of distortions, motivated by the characteristics of video generation, in addition to conventional geometric and non-geometric distortions.
+\paragraph{Temporal evolution simulation} is designed to simulate the key operation of the I2V generation process during the training of $Enc_\theta$ and $Dec_\theta$, optimizing both models for generating and extracting robust watermark signals.
+The proposed temporal evolution simulation module includes two additional types of distortions, motivated by the characteristics of video generation, in addition to conventional geometric and non-geometric distortions.
 First, we employ the VAE of Stable Diffusion \cite{rombach2021highresolution} to reconstruct watermarked images, efficiently simulating the inherent process of video generation, i.e., compression into latent space, noise addition and removal, and decompression into video frames.
 Second, we propose a random warping strategy to simulate pixel shifts that may occur during video generation.
 The formulations are as follows: